CONIFA European Football Cup: Northern Cyprus 2017

 In January 2017 CONIFA announced that the 2017 edition of the CONIFA European Football Cup would take place in Northern Cyprus.
 The competition featured 8 teams, 2 more than in 2015.

 Republic of Artsakh 2019

 In August 2018, CONIFA announced the 2019 edition of the CONIFA European Football Cup took place in Nagorno Karabakh and featured 12 teams, 4 more than in 2017.
 However, this was revised down to 8 teams following the late withdrawal of 4 teams.

 County of Nice 2021

 In January 2021, CONIFA announced the 2021 edition of the CONIFA European Football Cup took place in Nice, France and featured 12 teams, 4 more than in the 2017 and 2019 editions.
 This was announced in a backdrop of the then-ongoing COVID-19 Global Pandemic.

 Northern Cyprus 2023

 In September 2022, CONIFA announced the 2023 edition of the CONIFA European Football Cup would take place in Northern Cyprus.
 It was suspended following the 2023 Turkey–Syria earthquake, to enable Northern Cyprus to focus on supporting humanitarian efforts in Turkey.
 No replacement host was announced.

+Insubria 2026

+In November 2025, Massimo Amitrano, President of the Two Sicilies FA announced the 2026 edition of the CONIFA European Football Cup would take place in Cilento, Italy.
+At the time, no formal announcement of the decision was made from one of CONIFA's official social media accounts.
+On January 9, 2026 Two Siclies announced that they had withdrawn from CONIFA and presumed to withdraw as hosts of the 2026 CONIFA European Football Cup.

+On February 14, 2026 CONIFA announced that a 6-team European tournament would be held at the Sportitalia Village in located north of Milan, Italy between June 1–7, 2026.